Consultation Beyond

 Highlighting Strengths and Areas of Concern

-• Emphasize the importance of recognizing and celebrating their child's strengths, as identified in the report.
+• Emphasize the importance of recognizing and celebrating their child's strengths, as identified in the psych report.
 This can help instill confidence and optimism in parents.

-• Discuss the areas of concern or challenges identified in the report in relation to the whole child, not just academic strength or weakness.
+• Discuss the areas of concern or challenges identified in the psych report in relation to the whole child, not just academic strength or weakness.
 Help parents understand that these areas are not indicative of their child's worth, but rather areas where additional support and intervention may be beneficial.

 Interpreting Assessment Results